-Please rank the items using 100 points - "larger the number = the more important."
+Please rank the items using 100 points -"larger the number = the more important."

-A. Reputation of the faculty B. Quality of the facilities provided for training -classrooms, food for breaks and meals, break out rooms, workout room, amenities, etc. C. Content of the program D. Location of the program E. Name and reputation of the business school F. Price of the program G. Peer involvement in the program H. References from others internally or externally I. Live Online offerings, self-paced programs, or Flex programs including a combination of both online and campus-based learning J. Program customization (creative or unique program approaches)
+A. Reputation of the faculty B. Quality of the facilities provided for training -classrooms, food for breaks and meals, break out rooms, workout room, amenities, etc. C. Content of the program D. Location of the program E. Name and reputation of the business school F. Price of the program G. Peer involvement in the program Н. References from others internally or externally I. Live Online offerings, self-paced programs, or Flex programs including a combination of both online and campus-based learning J. Program customization (creative or unique program approaches) 100 Total of the above rankings will equal 100 - (some could be 0)

 One of the authors used this executive education partner exercise in Question 4 for 15 years with Boards, senior executives, potential clients, and corporate teams.
-When the original survey was conducted with eight questions, the preferences were always the same for the first three and the last two preferences.
-Sometimes with various audiences, results varied in the order of one, two, or three.
+When the original survey was conducted with 8 questions, the preferences were always the same for the first three and the last two preferences.
+Sometimes with various audiences, results varied in the order of 1, 2, or 3.
 Still, however, content, reputation, and faculty were always among the top choices, and price and location were consistently ranked as the lowest choices.